Community

 Wellness Walk & Talk Series

-Take a walk outside, connect with fellow faculty and staff, and expand your awareness of the innovative and creative activities occurring at CWRU with the new Wellness Walk & Talk Series!
+Get some fresh air, connect with fellow faculty and staff, and expand your awareness of the innovative and creative activities occurring at CWRU with the Wellness Walk & Talk Series!
+Walk & Talk sessions will be offered weekly during the months of June, July, and August.
+All sessions will take place from 12:30-1:30 pm and will occur on Tuesdays and Mondays.

 Reflection Point